fpgaprince/rtd/docs/source/fpga.rst

 What is an FPGA
 ***********************
-Field Programmable Gate Arrays (FPGAs) are semiconductor devices with pre-defined available logic blocks and programmable interconnect.
+Field Programmable Gate Arrays (FPGAs) are semiconductor devices with pre-defined available logic blocks and programmable interconnect, referred to as its architecture.
 By developing and defining the relationship between the blocks and interonnections (in other words, the logic), we can create tasks, functions and/or algorithms specific to an application.